andrew/ultimate-awesome/README.md

 - [awesome-bids](https://github.com/bids-standard/awesome-bids) - A curated list of awesome BIDS projects, proposals, apps and resources.
 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.
 - [awesome-tcb](https://github.com/CloudKits/awesome-tcb) - AWESOME of Tencent Cloud Base 😎.
-- [awesome-trianglenc](https://github.com/codeadict/awesome-trianglenc) - Awesome List for the Triangle region in North Carolina.
-Compiles a list of awesome resources for the tech community in the area.
 - [awesome-econ](https://github.com/code-econ/awesome-econ) - Curated list of links related to coding in economics.
 - [awesome-resources](https://github.com/corralm/awesome-resources) - 🤓 My curated lists of awesome data science books and resources.
 - [fucking-awesome-bigdata](https://github.com/correia-jpv/fucking-awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
 With repository stars⭐ and forks🍴.